johnnewcombe/NewBear-77-68/MiniMon-2026/README.md

 09-12-2025 JN - THIS IS A WORK IN PROGRESS !!!
 DO NOT USE!!!

-This is an updated version of MINIMON with S19 LOAD and PUNCH routines.
+This is an updated version of MINIMON with *S Record Format* LOAD and PUNCH routines.
 All entry points and Lables as published in the MINIMO documentation have been preserved with the exception of the LOAD and PUNCH commands, see list below.

 In order to make space for the additional code required, the ALTER and OFFSET CALCULATION commands have been removed.